 - start a timer;

-- deactivate a timer;
+- deactivate a timer:

 - get the current value of a timer.

 The UICC and the terminal are able to manage eight different timers running in parallel.
 The possible duration of a timer is between 1 s and 24 h.
 The resolution of a timer is 1 second.
 The precision of the returned value cannot be relied upon in all cases due to potential terminal activities.
-When the terminal is switched off or a reset is performed, all timers are deactivated in the terminal.
+When the terminal is switched off or a reset is performed or a REFRESH with "eUICC Profile State Change" mode is executed successfully, all timers are deactivated in the terminal.